 Figuring out how much energy you use can be tricky.
 That’s why SaveOnEnergy® developed our kWh electricity calculator.
 All you have to do is fill in the calculator above and we’ll do the math.

 How can I tell how much electricity I use each day?

-Alongside heating, cooling, and lights, every appliance or electronic device you use is reflected in your monthly energy bill.
 While climate control and lights are harder to manage, it’s easy to find out how much those devices are costing you.
 You can adjust your usage – and lower your bill – by unplugging or simply using those devices less.
-To calculate your power consumption, all you need is a simple formula:
+To manually calculate your power consumption, all you need is this simple formula:

 - Calculate the watts each device uses per day

 - Convert watts to kilowatts.
 There are 1000 watts in one kilowatt.